chilperic/Deutsch-wipa-2026/README.md

 ### Mistake diagnosis

-When the learner makes a mistake, the app gives a short explanation, for example:
+When I make a mistake, the app gives a short explanation, for example:

 ```text
 Article mistake: you need the gender with the noun.